 Target audience: heritage authorities, heritage managers, national fire protection agencies, museum directors, museum designers, heritage management educators, etc.

-Details of the programme coming soon!
+Details of the programme can be downloaded from here

 Additional information: firstname.lastname@example.org

 In partnership with: